 • Event Note.
-Click the Note icon () to view any existing user-defined notes about the event or to create or edit a note about the event.
+Click the Note icon (F) to view any existing user-defined notes about the event or to create or edit a note about the event.
 When you do so, the Edit Event Note modal page appears, where you can create or edit a note and save your changes.
-For more information, see the section Viewing and Editing Event Notes.
+For more information, see the topic "Viewing and Editing Event Notes" in the Events manual.

-NOTE: You can also view, create, or edit event notes by clicking the [Actions] button (--) for the event and selecting Edit Event Note.
+NOTE: You can also view, create, or edit event notes by clicking the [Actions] button ([‡]) for the event and selecting Edit Event Note.